-Patagonia's planning process has established some basic principles that provide clear guidance for the community goals contained in each General Plan Element.
-These principals cannot be assumed; the Town must actively support them.
+Patagonia's planning process has established basic principles that provide clear guidance for the community goals contained in each General Plan Element.

-- □ Ensure land use compatibility.
-To support continued excellent living quality in town, compatibility between neighboring land uses must be promoted and embraced by the community. - □ Alternative regulations including nuisance controls will be used to promote community livability and land use compatibility.
+- 1. Ensure land use compatibility.
+To support continued excellent living quality in town, compatibility between neighboring land uses must be promoted and embraced by the community. - 2.
+Alternative regulations including nuisance controls will be used to promote community livability and land use compatibility.
 The Town has established nuisance controls and will need to expand and effectively enforce those regulations.
-Proposed expansion of existing regulations should be carefully considered so as not to cause the Town to become an over regulated environment where free spirit and individualism is lost. - □ Closely study and reject mining (resource extraction) proposals, which pose a threat to the environmental, economic or cultural resources of the Patagonia area.
-The clear majority of planning process participants was passionately opposed to the development of new mining activity in Patagonia and the Patagonia Planning Area.
+Proposed expansion of existing regulations should be carefully considered so as not to cause the Town to become an over regulated environment where free spirit and individualism is lost. - 3.
+Encourage continued development of ecotourism and businesses related to environmental restoration activities.
+Closely study activities which may threaten the environmental, economic or cultural resources of the Patagonia area.
+Monitor such activities and seek to avoid or mitigate potential adverse effects on the environment or our community.
+Work to encourage such activities to adopt sustainable environmental and economic practices

-- □ Seek diverse, locally-based economic growth.
+- 4. Seek diverse, locally-based economic growth.
 The Town clearly supports business and employment growth; but does not support large-scale or formula type business expansion in Patagonia.
-New businesses are preferred to be homegrown.
-Locally-owned and operated businesses are strongly preferred over standardized, formula businesses.
-Larger scale employment or commercial development is directed to the Nogales International Airport area, consistent with the Santa Cruz County Comprehensive Plan. - □ Ensure new development projects fit the character of Patagonia.
+Locally owned and operated businesses are strongly preferred over standardized, formula businesses.
+Larger scale employment or commercial development is directed to the Nogales International Airport area, consistent with the Santa Cruz County Comprehensive Plan. - 5.
+Ensure new development projects fit the character of Patagonia.
 Paramount in Patagonia is the desire to preserve community character.
 New development can be a threat to town character if it does not conform to basic architectural, size, location, layout and operational characteristics.
-Design review of proposed development is strongly supported. - Require all new development to pay their "fair-share" for infrastructure and Town services and that needed supporting facilities and public improvements, onsite and offsite, are provided.
-Development proposals are expected to coordinate with and participate in costs of infrastructure and services.
-A fair-share approach is preferred with new development expected to construct or fund infrastructure, including major offsite improvements (roads, sewer and water lines for example) needed to support its residents. - Support Santa Cruz County in guiding appropriate residential, commercial and industrial development.
-It is increasingly important for Patagonia to be an active partner in development-related decision-making such as rezonings and Plan Amendments under Santa Cruz County jurisdiction.
-The Town supports the adopted Santa Cruz County Comprehensive Plan. - □ Promote the use of sustainable energy and the protection of groundwater resources.
+Design review of proposed development is strongly supported. - 6.
+Require all new development to pay their "fair-share" for infrastructure and Town services that are needed to serve the development.
+New development is expected to help construct or fund infrastructure, including major off- site improvements (roads, sewer and water lines for example) needed to support its development. - 7.
+Support Santa Cruz County in guiding appropriate residential, commercial and industrial development.
+It is increasingly important for Patagonia to be an active partner in development-related decision-making such as rezoning and Plan Amendments under Santa Cruz County jurisdiction.
+The Town supports the adopted Santa Cruz County Comprehensive Plan. - 8.
+Promote the use of sustainable energy and the protection of surface and groundwater resources.
 Providing leadership and stewardship is important in employing new energy technologies and applications that improve community sustainability.
 Water is the most critical resource in Patagonia.